Ruth Bader Ginsberg Hospital

 with NBBJ

 To reduce energy use, Atelier Ten provided iterative modelling at each phase and the project is estimated to save 12% in annual energy consumption.
-This was achieved with a combination of strategies including a high-performing envelope, reduced lighting power density, DOAS with enthalpy recovery for patient rooms, chilled beams, perimeter radiant panels, variable speed fans, and process chilled water and steam.
-Atelier Ten also introduced rainwater reuse for the cooling tower that reduces water consumption by an estimated 30%.
+This was achieved with a combination of strategies including high-performing envelope, reduced lighting power density, DOAS with enthalpy recovery for patient rooms, chilled beams, perimeter radiant panels, variable speed fans, and process chilled water and steam.
+Atelier Ten also introduced rainwater reuse for the cooling tower that will reduce water consumption by 30%.